Templates·Coaching·Onboarding

 • Keep the required fields limited to what genuinely blocks the next step

-• Put your richest question — the open-ended goal — early, and let it drive an adaptive follow-up
+• Put your richest question — the open-ended goal — early, and deliver it conversationally in dynamic mode

 • Leave exploratory context questions optional